 Any Type of Birth Can Result in Incontinence

 Some women argue that having a c-section is preferable because it eliminates the chance of urine leakage so commonly reported among natural birth moms.
 However, that is not always the case.
-Bladder incontinence can happen as a result of natural birth or a c-section.
-It can be caused by hormonal changes, damage to organs, and prolonged pressure on the bladder during pregnancy.
+Bladder incontinence can happen as a result of vaginal birth or a c-section.
+It can be caused by hormonal changes, damage to organs and prolonged pressure on the bladder during pregnancy.

 Blood Clots are a Risk of C-Sections